5 Days In Maui

 Haleakala National Park – Kipahulu

-The 10,000 foot Haleakala Volcano definitely has a split personality.
-Its western slopes rise to the Martian-like interior of its crater while its eastern side is tropical and teeming with life.
-We’ll visit Mars in just a couple of days but today we’ll explore the Kipahulu side of the Haleakala National Park.
+The 10,000-foot Haleakala Volcano has a split personality.
+Its western slopes rise to the Martian-like interior of its crater, while its eastern side is tropical and teeming with life.
+We’ll visit Mars in just a few days, but today, we’ll explore the Kipahulu side of the Haleakala National Park.
 The two sides are not connected by road and cannot be combined on the same sightseeing day.
 Therefore, save the entrance fee receipt since we’ll use it when visiting the other side.

 Kuloa Point Loop Trail

-This is an easy 0.5-mile loop trail that takes about 20-30 minutes to complete including stops.
+This easy 0.5-mile loop trail, including stops, takes about 20-30 minutes to complete.
 The trail leads to the Seven Sacred Pools, a series of natural pools that violently meet the open ocean.
 The pools’ degree of impressiveness will vary with the amount of water flowing through them and the amount of sun in the sky.
-In any case, do not be tempted to go for a dip as flash floods have claimed a few careless lives (swimming is now prohibited).
+In any case, do not be tempted to dip, as flash floods have claimed a few careless lives (swimming is prohibited).

 Pipiwai Trail

-The real reason for driving out here is this 4-mile (return) trail that is one of the most rewarding hikes in Hawaii!
+The Pipiwai Trail is the reason for driving the extra miles to this section of Haleakala National Park.
+It’s one of the best hikes in Hawaii, offering natural scenery that’s hard to come across on other Hawaiian islands.
 The trail begins with a gentle ascent through the rainforest using a series of steps and the slippery roots of the trees.
 You eventually reach a very impressive centuries-old banyan tree before the real fun begins.

-All of a sudden, the mango and guava trees of the rainforest give way to giant bamboos.
-They seem to purposely trap you on the raised narrow wooden boardwalk, asynchronously producing a cracking sound as they sway in the gentle wind.
+Suddenly, the mango and guava trees of the rainforest give way to giant bamboo.
+They seem to purposely trap you on the raised, narrow wooden boardwalk, asynchronously producing a cracking sound as they sway in the gentle wind.
 Visibility into the interior of the bamboo forest is impossible, not the kind of forest you want to get lost in.
-Their density is extreme and their uniform structure and color play tricks on the eyes.
+Their density is extreme, and their uniform structure and color play tricks on the eyes.
 It’s a bizarre scene, further amplified when you have the trail all to yourself.

 Once you clear the bamboo forest, you reach the 400-foot (120m), Waimoku Falls.
 The water cascades with immense force and slowly erodes the surrounding cliffs.
 Swimming is prohibited for many reasons, one of which is falling rocks.

-Logistics: the return hike takes about 1.5-2 hours including all stops.
-Be prepared for one stream crossing which you can probably skip over if it hasn’t been raining too heavily in recent days.
-Bring mosquito repellent, drinking water and a full change of clothes.
+The return hike takes about 1.5-2 hours, including all stops.
+Be prepared for one stream crossing, which you can probably skip over if it hasn’t been raining too heavily recently.
+Bring mosquito repellent, drinking water, and a complete change of clothes.

 Wailua Falls

 Around mile marker 45, you’ll see signs (and parked cars/tour vans) for Wailua Falls.
-Due to the close proximity of the falls to the scenic road, Wailua Falls is a very popular stop and if you won’t be going for a dip, it’s also a quick one too.
+Due to the proximity of the falls to the scenic road, Wailua Falls is a very popular stop, and if you won’t be going for a dip, it’s also a quick one.

 Hamoa Beach

-Locals love Hamoa Beach for its clear waters, dark creamy sand and optimal bodyboarding conditions when the surf is up.
-It was hard for me to gauge the beauty of this beach on a cloudy day but it’s nonetheless a good pit stop if you can find a parking spot (a challenging task).
+Locals love Hamoa Beach for its clear waters, dark creamy sand, and optimal bodyboarding conditions when the surf is up.
+It was hard for me to gauge the beauty of this beach on a cloudy day, but it’s a good pit stop if you can find a parking spot (a challenging task).

 Hana